Welcome

 Whole Custom Lamb- yields 25 to 40 lbs of wrapped cuts:

-Priced by hanging weight, plus harvest and butchering fees- comes to about $12/lb of wrapped cuts.
+Priced at $6/lb hanging weight, plus harvest and butchering fees- a box of wrapped cuts comes in at about $12/lb.
 Custom cut to your specifications!

 Reach out to be on our "interested" list, and we will call about a month before a harvest day to confirm if our timing and harvest weights fit your needs.